Nanoparticle Tracking Analysis Concentration Zeta Potential Fluorescence Size Colocalization

 Using the Stokes-Einstein relationship the particle diameter d can be calculated as function of the diffusion coefficient D at a temperature T and a viscosity η of the liquid ( k_B Boltzmann constant),

-NTA is a Sensitive Technique
+is a Sensitive Technique

-NTA achieves low concentrations of ~105 particles per mL, and can even be used for detecting certain tracing impurities.
+Nanoparticle Tracking Analysis achieves low concentrations of ~105 particles per mL, and can even be used for detecting certain tracing impurities.
 Typically, impurities can originate in the form of particles from the buffer (distilled water or buffering agents) and are unknowingly generated during sample preparation as precipitates of phosphates, carbonates or silicates, or as bubbles.
 When used at high concentrations near their critical micellar concentration (CMC), stabilizing agents such as surfactants are likely to show foaming and generate nanobubbles.
 The high sensitivity of NTA is ensured by filtration of buffers, degassing and verified by blank controls.

 To understand the underlying processes in your sample, zeta potential measurement and fluorescence detection are integrated for comprising particle characterization.
 Subpopulation detection based on multivariate statistics takes resolution of NTA to the next level.

-NTA is a Multi-Parameter Technique
+is a Multi-Parameter Technique

 The highlights of this technique are: